cdelcastillo21/pyslurmtq/README.rst

     |  errored  |    3    | 1.0207343101501465 |   2   | echo main |
     +-----------+---------+--------------------+-------+-----------+

-The second is a summary by compute slot available, along with how many tasks were executed on it, which tasks were executed on it, and the total free time and busy time for the node:
+The second is a summary by compute slot available, along with how many tasks were executed on it, which tasks were executed on it, and the total free time and busy time for the node, for example:

 .. code-block:: bash